maria-iulia-severin/kotlin-koans/Builders/Html builders/task.md

 Use the `getTitleColor()` and `getCellColor()` functions.
 Pass a color as an argument to the functions `tr`, `td`.

-Run the main function defined in the file `demo.kt` to see the rendered table.
+ the main function defined in the file `demo.kt` to see the rendered table.